 With the rough cut, you’ll be trimming that crazy-long first assembly down to one, neat tidy first draft.
 This means going through all of the different versions of each take and picking out the best one to keep.
 Think annual facebook friends cull, only harder.

 Next, you’re going to turn your attention towards the structure and pacing of the film, adding in pauses, transitions, titles, dummy narration, and anything else that’ll help capture and convey the emotions and messages embedded in the narrative.
 If you’re working under a director, he or she will be peering over your shoulder and weighing in heavily during this part.
-If you’re working solo, then creative license is all yours.
+If you’re working solo, then the creative license is all yours.

 Once you’re done with your rough cut, you’re going to show it to your client or director and hope they say “Love it!” as this will mean no more structural changes need to be made and you’re on the homeward stretch!